How to choose and see a provider

 - Orthopedists care for patients with bone, joint, or muscle problems.

 Your PCP may refer you to specialists or other health care providers if you need services your PCP cannot provide.
 For some types of services, prescription drugs, or to see an out-of-network provider, your PCP, specialist, or other provider may need to get approval in advance from SCFHP.
 This is called getting prior authorization.
 See Chapter 4 of the SCFHP Cal MediConnect Member Handbook for more information on which services require prior authorization.
-Find a copy of the Member Handbook in Member Materials.
+Find the SCFHP Cal MediConnect Member Handbook in Member Materials.

-If the specialist wants you to come back for more care, check first to be sure the prior authorization you get for the first visit covers more visits to the specialist.
+If the specialist or other network provider wants you to come back for more care, check first to be sure the prior authorization you get for the first visit covers more visits to the specialist.
+Call SCFHP Cal MediConnect Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.

 If medically necessary specialized services are not available from a provider in the SCFHP Cal MediConnect network, you may get these services from an out-of-network provider.
-Your primary care provider (PCP) is responsible for submitting the request for prior authorization for out-of-network services.
+Your primary care provider (PCP) is responsible for submitting prior authorization requests for out-of-network services.

 NOTE: If you go to an out-of-network provider, the provider must be eligible to participate in Medicare and/or Medi-Cal.